Closing the Gap, Part 2

 4. Offer a Full-Featured Demo Download

+Every small ISV today should give its customers an opportunity to try before they buy.
+It is officially now absurd to do otherwise.
 Customers will come to your Web site and expect to find a demo download.

 There are several opportunities here to make things easy for your customer.
 Don't miss out on any of the following:

 You probably think your download is easy to find.
 After all, you know right where it is, right?

 Don't assume.
 Grab a stranger (don't actually grab them) and ask them to visit your Web site and find the demo download.
 Watch them search and see how long it takes.

 The best demo download is the product itself.
 Every SourceGear product has only one binary available for download.
 The demo version is exactly the same binary as the full product.
 Every feature is enabled, but only for 30 days.
 To make a purchase, the customer simply enters a serial number and does not have to reinstall.

 Your demo download is your opportunity to make a positive first impression.
 It is indescribably important that your demo "just works".
 If anything goes wrong, your customer will probably just lose interest and you will have lost the chance to be responsive.

 The hyperlink to your demo download should link directly to the actual binaries.
 Don't make users fill out a form and give their contact information.
 This is responsive sales and the users are in charge.
 Let them decide when they want to make themselves known to you, if at all.

 I am a big believer in the importance of giving excellent technical support.
 When your customers have problems, you need to stop and help them.
 Furthermore, I believe that happy customers are the responsibility of every employee in a small ISV.